-For a monocrystalline panel, the silicon wafers are sliced from a single crystal, giving them a much more uniform surface which converts sunlight into power at a higher efficiency (15% to 22%+).
+For a monocrystalline panel, the silicon wafers are sliced from a single crystal, giving them a much more uniform surface which converts sunlight into power at higher efficiency (15% to 22%+).
 Due to the purer nature of the silicon, monocrystalline panels have a dark black appearance.
-They are also perform better at higher temperatures – a big plus in our desert heat.
-Robco recommends high efficiency LG NeON 2 Mono Crystalline solar panels.
+They also perform better at higher temperatures – a big plus in our desert heat.
+Robco recommends high-efficiency LG NeON 2 Mono-Crystalline solar panels.

 These days, most solar panels are at least 280 watts.
 That is the rated output of the panel under perfect test conditions.
-On your roof top though, the output will depend on which way the panels face, how much sun is hitting them, what angle they are tilted at, how much shade is present and how hot it is outside.
+On your rooftop though, the output will depend on which way the panels face, how much sun is hitting them, what angle they are tilted at, how much shade is present, and how hot it is outside.
 When your solar installer is providing an annual power estimate, they are taking all these variables into account.
-Obviously higher wattage panels will produce more power over their lifetime then lower wattage panels even with these variables.
+Obviously higher wattage panels will produce more power over their lifetime than lower wattage panels even with these variables.

-A bifacial solar panel is transparent and has no aluminium frame.
+A bifacial solar panel is transparent and has no aluminum frame.
 It creates electricity using the light that hits the front of the panel and reflected light hitting the back of the panel.
-When they are installed at an angle over a light colored surface, like a on a flat roof, in a parking canopy or on a raised rack on the ground, these type of panels can increase power production.
+When they are installed at an angle over a light-colored surface, like on a flat roof, in a parking canopy, or on a raised rack on the ground, these types of panels can increase power production.